Don’t allow unlimited function venues on rural zoned land

 - Loss of amenity and rural tranquility for visiting tourists

-- Impact to already severely damaged local roads, not designed for heavy traffic flows
+- Impact to local roads not designed for heavy traffic flows

 The NSW State Government Dept of Planning needs to realise:

-- Land owners and communities should be able to have a say on development that has direct impacts on them
+- Land owners and community owners should be able to have a say on development that has direct impacts on them

-- These absentee investors/developers don’t live onsite so won’t have any of the negative repercussions of living with a function venue on their doorstep every weekend
+- These investors/developers often don’t live onsite so won’t have any of the negative repercussions of living with a function venue on their doorstep every weekend

 Call to Action